moosy/kosmos-cp1-toolchain/README.md

           -r rewrite (beautify) input file
 ```

 This is the CP1 assembler.
-You can just begin using the CP1 mnemonics and either numeric or symbolic parameters.
+You can simply start with the CP1 mnemonics and use either numeric or symbolic parameters.
-If you use symbolic parameters you have to declare them somewhere with a leading '>'.
+If you use symbolic parameters, you must declare them somewhere with a leading '>'.

-You don't have to specify line numbers at all, if you do the assembler will try to assign them as you specified them.
+You don't have to specify line numbers, if you do the assembler will try to assign them as you specified them.
 Data values are marked with the mnemonic '#'.

 Example: